 Considering the limited resources of the armed forces and high turnover the knowledge regarding the full cycle ammunition management is limited.
 It is important to educate the people adequately in order to transfer best practices and diminish the above-mentioned threats.

 A final important aspect of human security that ITF is addressing in Kyrgyz Republic is cybersecurity.
 New threats related with rapid digitalization that impact both state and individual actors have not only digital, but also very real impacts.
 Identity theft, phishing, spyware, ransomware, etc. certainly bring threats, but also presents an opportunity for the local population to enter one of the fastest developing career paths in the modern age.

 What we do

-Since the first Protocol on Cooperation was signed with State Defence Committee in 2013, ITF supports enhancement of national capacities related to both intervention areas described above through implementation of specialized trainings and procurement of equipment, and creation of procedures for disposal.
+Since the first Protocol on Cooperation was signed with State Defence Committee in 2013, ITF supports enhancement of national capacities related to both intervention areas described above through the implementation of specialized trainings and procurement of equipment, and creation of procedures for disposal.
 Kyrgyz Republic also actively participates in regional events organized by ITF to address common concerns and challenges stemming from explosive hazards in Central Asia.

 Physical Security and Stockpile Management